mozilla/normandy/docs/user/filter_expressions.rst

 .. js:function:: date(dateString)

    Parses a string as a date and returns a Date object.
-Strings should be in a format recognized by `Date.parse()`_.
+Date strings should be in `ISO 8601`_ format.

    :param string dateString:
       String to parse as a date.